cudoventures/cudos-builders/tools-bash/relayer/readme.md

-# DRAFT

 # Overview

-The goal of this project is to start the relayer between two IBC-enabled chains
+The goal of this project is to manage the relayer between two IBC-enabled chains.

-## Prerequirements

-The script MUST be executed on the machine where the relayer will operarate.
+**This script MUST only be used if the network upgrade includes a <a href="https://docs.cosmos.network/master/ibc/upgrades/quick-guide.html">IBC-breaking change</a>.
+Otherwise the relayer must not be upgraded.**

+You must create an SSH connection from a machine (<em>host computer</em>) to the machine where the relayer is running (<em>target computer</em>).

+All the executions below MUST happen on <em>target computer</em>.
+Nothing is executed on the <em>host computer</em> itself.

+## Prerequirements on host computer

+SSH Connection to the machine where a CUDOS node is running

+## Prerequirements on target machine

 Docker must be installed